fuzionix/vscode-file-tree/README.md

 ## Reporting Issues

-If you encounter any problems or have suggestions, please use the "Report an Issue" command in VS Code, or open an issue on our [GitHub repository](https://github.com/Fuzionix/file-tree-extractor).
+If you encounter any problems or have suggestions, please use the "Report an Issue" command in VS Code, or open an issue on [GitHub repository](https://github.com/fuzionix/vscode-file-tree/issues).

 ## License